-The 2014 Mitsubishi Outlander Sport takes after the larger Outlander in some ways, yet it's an entirely different vehicle—aiming at city-dwellers with a tight budget and limited space.
+The 2014 Mitsubishi Outlander Sport takes after its namesake, the larger Outlander, in some ways; yet it's an entirely different vehicle—aiming at city-dwellers with a tight budget and limited space.

 While the Sport isn't actually closely related to the Outlander, it's fair to think of it as a lighter, shorter (about a foot) counterpoint to it, for those families who don't need even the tiny third-row seat that's offered in the Outlander—or its somewhat more rugged capability.
 So-called compact crossovers such as the Honda CR-V or Subaru Forester have been creeping up in size; and that's made room for this kind of vehicle, that's a step larger than subcompact hatches yet a step taller than compact hatchbacks like the Ford Focus or Hyundai Elantra.Compared to the Outlander, the RAV4, and that entire set of 'generous' compact crossovers, the Outlander Sport looks and drives quite differently than those other models, too, shying away from sport-utility cues and instead taking a sportier tack—looking (and feeling) more like a tall hatch.
 Last year, Mitsubishi smoothed over some of the bluntness of the shark-like front-end design, while the look was made just a little neater in back with a new bumper design and blacked-out lower-body trim.
 The look is clean and upright inside, but your intrigue at first glance might disperse to disappointment upon closer look, as the cabin packs in plenty of drab materials that aren't all that much more impressive than those in the Lancer compact sedan.
 But Mitsubishi is clearly making an effort to spruce up the look and feel somewhat; last year it introduced a new cloth upholstery, and this year there's a new black-leather seating option in the SE Touring Package.